soehms/database_knotinfo/README.md

 # Database KnotInfo

-This repository contains a snapshot of the complete content of the [KnotInfo](https://knotinfo.math.indiana.edu/) and [LinkInfo](https://linkinfo.sitehost.iu.edu/)  databases in `CSV` format (converted from the corresponding Excel spreadsheets).
+This repository contains a snapshot of the complete content of the [KnotInfo](https://knotinfo.math.indiana.edu/) and [LinkInfo](https://linkinfo.sitehost.iu.edu/) databases.
+It is provided as Python lists of Python dictionaries.
+These are obtained from the corresponding Excel spreadsheets available on the KnotInfo and LinkInfo hompages on the date of release.

-It has been created as a part of the [SageMath](https://www.sagemath.org/) interface to theses databases (see Trac ticket [#30352](https://trac.sagemath.org/ticket/30352))  but can also be used independently.
+The repository has been created as a part of the [SageMath](https://www.sagemath.org/) interface to theses databases (see Trac ticket [#30352](https://trac.sagemath.org/ticket/30352))  but can also be used independently.

 In Python code it can be used in den following way: